hackgvl/hackgreenville-com/CONTRIBUTING.md

-# Contribution Guidelines
+# Contributing to HackGreenville.com

-Welcome to HackGreenville.com's Git repository on Github.com.
+## Contribution Guidelines

-We strictly enforce our ["Code of Conduct"](https://codeforgreenville.org/about/code-of-conduct).
+Please play nice.
+We follow this ["Code of Conduct"](https://codeforgreenville.org/about/code-of-conduct).

 ## How to Help